abdelrahman-tarek-0/Discord-Cloud-Database/README.md

 - max file size 8mb
 - too much configuration to do
 - the risk of getting banned from discord but the server with still there and you will not lose any data
-- you can only use a 'discord user account' not a 'bot account'

 # advantages